rps/livemuni/README.md

 LiveMuni
 =========

 LiveMuni is a realtime visual bus tracking app.
+See it live at [LiveMuni.org].

   - Click on your destination location
   - Nearby bus routes and stops are shown with stops near your destination